CONSTITUTION AND BY-LAWS

 The Board of Directors may remove from office an officer or director who in its judgment is not performing the duties of the office and/or assigned responsibilities or whose conduct has been judged to be prejudicial to the best interests of the MCRRC.
 The board member under consideration for removal shall be given written notice by an officer at least 30 days prior to the meeting at which time the removal is to be voted upon together with a written statement detailing the reasons upon which the removal is proposed.
 This statement shall be signed by at least three members of the Board then in office.
 The member in question shall be permitted to present a rebuttal before the Board.
 The member in question shall be removed upon a majority vote of the remaining total membership of the board.

-C. Secretary – shall record the minutes of meetings and keep a file of such minutes and, when requested by the President, accept assignments involving correspondence and the keeping of records.
+- Secretary – shall record the minutes of the meetings and keep a file of such minutes and when requested by the President, accept assignments involving correspondence and keeping of records.

-D. Treasurer – shall administer all MCRRC finances, maintain a current status of accounts, disburse funds as directed in accordance with requirements of Article V, Section 2, Paragraph G, and prepare an annual financial report and annual budget for presentation at the Annual Budget Meeting.
+- Treasurer – shall administer all MCRRC finances, maintain a current status of accounts, disburse funds as directed in accordance with the requirements of Article V, Section 2, Paragraph F, and prepare an annual financial report and annual budget for presentation at the Annual Budget Meeting.

-B. Other Committees – Other committees necessary for the management of the MCRRC shall be determined by the Board of Directors, and their respective chairpersons shall be appointed by the President in consultation with the other Members of the Board.
+- Other Committees – Other committees necessary for the management of the MCRRC shall be determined by the Board of Directors, and their respective chairpersons and vice chairs shall be appointed by the President in consultation with the other Members of the Board.
 Members of such committees may be named by the President or the designated chairperson.
+No committee chair or vice chair may stay in the same position for more than 3 years.

 Section 9.
 Conflict-of-Interest